-Our Favorite Homestays In India
+Our Favourite Homestays In India

-There is a saying in India, ‘Athiti Devo Bhava’ which literally translates into ‘Guest is God’.
-That is exactly the kind of service and thought process that goes into many home-stays in India.
+There is a saying in India, ‘Atithi Devo Bhava’ which literally translates into ‘Guest is God’.
+That is exactly the kind of service and thought process that goes into many homestays in India.
 Anytime you walk into an Indian family home be expected to be treated extremely well.
-The home stays in India range from Royal palaces to lovely bungalows and even small two bedroom apartments in cities.
+The homestays in India range from Royal palaces to lovely bungalows and even small two-bedroom apartments in cities.

 Jaipur Friendly Villa – Jaipur

 Each room, of course, has en suite bathroom with 24 hours supply of running water (both hot and cold), air conditioning, and all modern amenities that you would need in a room.
 The two terraces are great places to lounge after a long day of sightseeing.
 Shveta and Kul both love helping people plan their day in Jaipur so ask them as many questions.

 Sunnymead Bed and Breakfast – Shimla

 This place has four bedrooms, three double rooms and one small single room.
-A common area with a cozy fireplace, nearly gourmet style food, and lovely views from the rooms and veranda of the hills.
+A common area with a cosy fireplace, gourmet-style food, and lovely views from the rooms and veranda of the hills.
 Just a point to note is that if you are afraid of dogs and cats then this place is not meant for you as there are plenty of in house resident pets.

 Tree of life – Delhi